andrewchambers/bupstash/doc/guides/Getting Started.md

 ## Secure offline keys

 In a high security setting, we do not want our decryption keys stored online where they could inadvertantly be leaked.
-To support this bupstash has the notion of put keys and metadata keys.
+To support this, bupstash has the notion of "put keys" and "metadata keys".

 Generating and using these keys is simple: